Navigating High Airfare Prices: Tips, Alternatives, and the Latest Trends

 However, fuel prices remain high and the risk of further strikes threatens this summer.
 Eurowings CEO Jens Bischof said he expects flight prices to rise further due to rising fuel, staff and airport costs, according to a report by the German media group. funky.
 “Flying for a taxi fare is no longer possible“, Mr. Bischof told Funke.
 He predicted that flights will be around 20% more expensive in high season this year than in 2022.

 As the EU introduces increasingly strict legislation to reduce aircraft emissions, aircraft operators may also need to invest in more efficient aircraft.
 They will also have to buy emission allowances to offset their carbon footprint.
-The cost of these measures could lead to further increases in ticket prices in the future.
+The cost of these measures might lead to further increases in ticket prices in the future.

 Is it still possible to get cheap flights?